ModellingWebLab/WLDocs/README.md

 The Minimum Information About a Simulation Experiment (MIASE) project describes the minimum things that any standard encoding simulation experiments should contain.
 ([paper](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1001122) | [wiki](https://en.wikipedia.org/wiki/Minimum_information_about_a_simulation_experiment) | [website](http://co.mbine.org/standards/miase))
+It is not a format for representing experiments, however.

 ### Cardiac protocol library